MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-azure-ad-trust.md

 | Add federated domain | If the domain is being added for the first time, that is, the setup is changing from single domain federation to multi-domain federation – Microsoft Entra Connect will recreate the trust from scratch.
 If the trust with Microsoft Entra ID is already configured for multiple domains, only Issuance transform rules are modified |
 | Update TLS | None |

-During all operations, in which, any setting is modified, Microsoft Entra Connect makes a backup of the current trust settings at **%ProgramData%\AADConnect\ADFS**
+During all operations, in which, any setting is modified, Microsoft Entra Connect makes a backup of the current trust settings at **%ProgramData%\Azure AD Connect\ADFS**

 ![Microsoft Entra Connect page showing message about existing Microsoft Entra ID trust backup](./media/how-to-connect-azure-ad-trust/backup2.png)